Read the “1028 Evening and Morning“ devotion for today, by the late Charles Haddon Spurgeon.

 “But I say unto you which hear, Love your enemies, do good to them which hate you, Bless them that curse you, and pray for them which despitefully use you.
 And unto him that smiteth thee on the one cheek offer also the other; and him that taketh away thy cloke forbid not to take thy coat also.
 Give to every man that asketh of thee; and of him that taketh away thy goods ask them not again.
 And as ye would that men should do to you, do ye also to them likewise.
 For if ye love them which love you, what thank have ye? for sinners also love those that love them.
 And if ye do good to them which do good to you, what thank have ye? for sinners also do even the same.
 And if ye lend to them of whom ye hope to receive, what thank have ye? for sinners also lend to sinners, to receive as much again.
 But love ye your enemies, and do good, and lend, hoping for nothing again; and your reward shall be great, and ye shall be the children of the Highest: for he is kind unto the unthankful and to the evil.
 Be ye therefore merciful, as your Father also is merciful.”
 (Luke 6:27-36)

 Good morning.
 Who is your enemy?
 Who do you hate?
 Is it the stinking liberal Nazi-Commie-Socialist Democrats who are trying to take a free America and turn it into a country that Hitler or Lennon would be proud of?
-Is it the stupid lazy Republicans who will not support the President to keep America free and are only trying to save their “phony-balogna” jobs.
-How about ISIS?
-Do you hate ISIS?
-Do you see videos of them taking Christians, and even other Muslims, dumping gas on them and watching as they burn to death.
+Is it the stupid lazy Republicans who did not support their President to keep America free and are only trying to save their “phony-balogna” jobs.
+How about HAMAS?
+Do you hate them?
+Do you see videos of them taking woman and children of Israel, and slaughtering them?
 Did somebody do you wrong?
 Do you hate them?
 Maybe you even call them Satan or devil.
 You are right in one thing: the devil is the cause of all your problems: even your hatred.

 “Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour: Whom resist stedfast in the faith, knowing that the same afflictions are accomplished in your brethren that are in the world.
 But the God of all grace, who hath called us unto his eternal glory by Christ Jesus, after that ye have suffered a while, make you perfect, stablish, strengthen, settle you.
 To him be glory and dominion for ever and ever.
 Amen.”
 (1Peter 5:8-11)